jb-delafosse/the-lazy-manager/README.md

 1.  **Initial Setup (if not already done):**
     *   Roo, guided by global rules (like those in `01-career-discussion-framework.md`), will ensure the base directories (`people/`, `career-path/`) exist.
-    *   It will prompt for team member names to create individual directories and `main.md` profile files within `people/`.
+    *   It will prompt for team member names to create individual directories and `main.md` profile files within `people/`, and will also set up `people/me/main.md` for the user.

 2.  **Meeting Preparation:**
     *   Engage the **`Meeting Preparer`** mode.
-    *   Specify the person and type of meeting (one-on-one or performance review).
+    *   Specify the person (team member or "me") and type of meeting (one-on-one or performance review).
-    *   Roo will create a `next.md` file in the appropriate directory (e.g., `people/john/performance-review/next.md`).
+    *   Roo will create a `next.md` file in the appropriate directory (e.g., `people/john/performance-review/next.md` or `people/me/one-on-one/next.md`).
-    *   It will read existing information from the person's `main.md`, past archived meetings, and relevant `career-path/*.md` files to pre-fill the `next.md` template.
+    *   It will read existing information from the relevant `main.md`, past archived meetings, and `career-path/*.md` files to pre-fill the `next.md` template.
-    *   Roo will then ask a series of guided questions to help you complete the preparation notes in `next.md`.
+    *   Roo will then ask guided questions only for information not already found, to help you complete the preparation notes in `next.md`.

 3.  **Conducting the Meeting:**
     *   Use the notes in `next.md` as a guide for your discussion.